uphold/uphold-sdk-android/README.md

 # Bitreserve SDK for Android

-Bitreserve is a next generation money service business that shields you from bitcoin volatility by enabling you to hold bitcoin as the money you use every day.
+Bitreserve is a next generation platform that allows anyone to transfer and exchange value for free, instantly and securely.

 The Bitreserve SDK for Android provides an easy way for developers to integrate Android applications with the [Bitreserve API](https://developers.bitreserve.org).